NativeScript/nativescript-background-http/README.md

 ### Uploading files

 Sample code for configuring the upload session.
-Each session and the file upload task created from the session should have a unique id.
-The id is passed as a parameter when creating the session (the `image-upload` string in the code bellow):
+Each session must have a unique `id`, but it can have multiple tasks running simultaneously.
+The `id` is passed as a parameter when creating the session (the `image-upload` string in the code bellow):

 ```JavaScript